_FORTIFY_SOURCE

 In terms of bug catching capability, _FORTIFY_SOURCE does not perform as well as some dynamic instrumentation tools.
 There are many cases it cannot handle.
 The buffer overflow checks can be detected by AddressSanitizer and HWAddressSanitizer's interceptors as well.
 Integer multiplication overflow (e.g. __fread_chk) can be detected if libc functions are instrumented with UndefinedSanitizer.
 (For performance consideration, libc needs to compile in multiple modes.) _FORTIFY_SOURCE's strength lies in its deployment convenience and very small overhead (code size, performance, memory usage).

-When a sanitizer is used, generally _FORTIFY_SOURCE should be disabled since sanitizer runtime does not implemented most *_chk functions.
+When a sanitizer is used, generally _FORTIFY_SOURCE should be disabled since sanitizer runtime does not implement most *_chk functions.
 Using _FORTIFY_SOURCE will regress error checking (asan/hwasan/tsan) or cause false positives (msan).

 I think it will be interesting if someone can compare _FORTIFY_SOURCE with some mature static analyzers.